QuinnContaldi/ChapterOne/README.md

 ## Conclusion

-This implementation follows the **Strategy Design Pattern** to simplify and modularize the behavior of guns in an FPS game.
+>This implementation follows the **Strategy Design Pattern** to simplify and modularize the behavior of guns in our super cool FPS game!!!
 By encapsulating `Reload` behavior into separate strategies, the design becomes more flexible, reusable, and extensible, all while promoting clean and maintainable code.
+To see the UML please refere to the Head First Design Patterns Book.

 # A Message from Northstar
 ## "Thankyou for reading!
 I cant wait to see you in the next chapter!
-Have fun being epic with OOP!"
+Have fun being epic with OOP!" ^_^
 ![Northstar the awesome amazing cute catgirl](Images/Catgirl.png)